Fire alarm control panel: Zones

 Zones are usually made by dividing a building or area into different sections.
 Then depending on the specific zone, a certain number and type of device is added to the zone to perform its given job.
 Zones are a requirement of the National Building Code in Canada, and zones must be labelled and include red LEDs for fire zones, with amber LEDs for supervisory and trouble.
-The LED indicators are in addition to an LCD display, although this requirement is waived if the LCD has 8 or more lines of characters.
+The LED indicators are in addition to an LCD, although this requirement is waived if the LCD has 8 or more lines of characters.
 Isolators are also required when wiring departs a zone and enters a new zone such as floor to floor and between firewalls.

 Groups

 Groups contain multiple output devices such as relays.
 This allows a single input, such as a smoke detector or alarm pull station to have only one output programmed to a group, which then maps to multiple outputs or relays.
 This enables an installer to simplify programming by having many inputs map to the same outputs, and be able to change them all at once, and also allows mapping to more outputs than the programming space for a single detector/input allows.